Ankit303s/College-Management-System/README.md

 1. Open your browser and navigate to the login page.
 2. Sign up for a new account or log in with existing credentials.
 3. Access the notice board and courses sections from the main interface.

+## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.